 Dynamic vs Condenser

 This is the next most important factor when choosing your microphone.
 A dynamic microphone is built to record more of the voice going into it.
 This means it picks up less background noise - like cars driving by, kids in the next room, loud neighbors, etc. A condenser mic is often more expensive, and will sound great in a very well treated, high-end studio.
 But for most situations, such as home or office recording, I almost always recommend a dynamic microphone.
-Side note: The Blue Yeti is a very popular podcast microphone, but because it's a condenser, it makes the vast majority of podcasters sound bad.
+The Blue Yeti is a very popular podcast microphone, but because it's a condenser, it makes the vast majority of podcasters sound bad.

 Side Address vs. End Address